 // Catalog where only specific spaces are included for deployment

-"catalog_3": ["space_1"], // NOTE: Notice that the value is an array of spaces
+"catalog_3": ["space_1"], // NOTE: The value is an array of spaces

 "catalog_4": ["space_1", "space_2"]

-Log on to the IBM API Connect CLI
+}Logging on to the IBM API Connect CLI

 Run the following commands from a terminal to log on to the IBM API Connect CLI.

-- From the $CEQUENCE_APIC_HOME/cli directory, run the following command.
+From the $CEQUENCE_APIC_HOME/cli directory, run the following command.

 source $CEQUENCE_APIC_HOME/scripts/.env

-- On Linux, run the following command.
+On Linux, run the following command.

 ./apic login --sso --context provider --server $CEQUENCE_IBM_SERVER --apiKey $CEQUENCE_IBM_API_KEY

-- On MacOS, run the following commands.
+On macOS, run the following commands.

-sudo ./apic login --sso --context provider --server $CEQUENCE_IBM_SERVER --apiKey $CEQUENCE_IBM_API_KEY
+chmod +x apic xattr -d com.apple.quarantine apic sudo ./apic login --sso --context provider --server $CEQUENCE_IBM_SERVER --apiKey $CEQUENCE_IBM_API_KEY

 ./apic configured-gateway-services:list --org $CEQUENCE_IBM_ORGANIZATION --server $CEQUENCE_IBM_SERVER --scope catalog --catalog sandbox